12 Unique Things to Do in Vardø, Norway (+ Free Map!)

 Drakkar was unveiled in 2016 by a small group of Arkhangelsk (Russia) craftsmen during the Pomor Festival.
 It offers views over Bussesundet and during the summer months, you can find cloudberries around it!

 Visiting Drakkar is easy; you can either drive or walk there from Vardø’s center.
-There is not a parking lot there, but plenty of space to pull over.
-Beware that there are so many potholes on this road so drive slowly!
+There is no parking lot there, but plenty of space to pull over.
+Beware that there are so many potholes on this road, so drive slowly!

 If you opt to walk there, you will need about 1 hour in total and the road is 1.1km (0.7 miles) long.

-It is a road where vehicles drive, so stand to the side and be sure to wear reflectors if it is during the dark season.
+It is a road where vehicles drive, so stand to the side and be sure to wear reflectors if it is during the dark season and the road is open (it will close with snow, however).
 There is no elevation change along the way.

 Address: Vardøya, 9950 Vardø, Norway